Austin English

 Austin English (born 1983) is an American cartoonist and artist.
 He works with drawing, painting and comics.
 His published books include Christina and Charles, The Disgusting Room and the series which he also edited, Windy Corner Magazine published by Sparkplug Books.
-He recently completed the book Gulag Casual published by 2dcloud.
+He completed the book Gulag Casual published by 2dcloud.
 His illustration work can be seen in many publications, including The New York Times.
 He runs the publishing house Domino Books and has written for The Comics Journal.